-Headquarters will be in Dublin.
+Headquarters will be such as may be designated from time to time by the Head of the Department / Organisation.
 When required to travel on official duty the appointee will be paid appropriate travelling expenses and subsistence allowances, subject to normal civil service regulations.
-The Houses of the Oireachtas Service is based on Kildare Street Dublin 2
+Houses of the

+Oireachtas Service and its environs are currently based around Kildare Street, Dublin 2.